Annelies Van Parys: Life

 Born in Bruges, Van Parys studied at the Royal Conservatory of Ghent, piano with Johan Duijck and composition with Luc Brewaeys.

 She composed in 2001 Phrases V for guitar, harp, piano and percussion.
 The piece of about 9 minutes was written for the Ictus Ensemble and premiered in Bruges by the ensemble Contr'Art.
 It was awarded the prize Vlaanderen/Quebec and was performed in Montreal on 15 May 2002.
 In 2005, she wrote Méditation, a piece of about 7 minutes for a double wind quintet.
 It was premiered by I Solisti del Vento at a festival in Antwerp's centre for the arts deSingel on 23 October 2005.
-Her first symphony, written on a commission by Luc Brewaeys and subtitled "Carillon", was premiered at the Centre for Fine Arts, Brussels (BOZAR), on 26 October 2006 by deFilharmonie conducted by Sian Edwards.
+Her first symphony, written on a commission by deFilharmonie (now Antwerp Symphony Orchestra) and dedicated toLuc Brewaeys and subtitled "Carillon", was premiered at the Centre for Fine Arts, Brussels (BOZAR), on 26 October 2006 by deFilharmonie conducted by Sian Edwards.

 She composed Poème for solo voice for the mezzo-soprano Els Mondelaers, who premiered it at the Academia Belgica in Rome on 30 March 2006.
 Van Parys wrote Stanza for solo harp on a commission of the Bijloke where it was premiered by Isabelle Moretti in a concert on 8 March 2007.
 She composed music for Ruhe, a performance of the Muziektheater Transparant which also featured part songs by Schubert.
 It was shown, with the Collegium Vocale Gent conducted by Christoph Siebert, from 2007 to 2010 at festivals in Europe and Australia.
 The second symphony "Les Ponts" was written for the Symfonieorkest Vlaanderen who premiered it, conducted by Otto Tausk at the Brussels Conservatory on 14 March 2008.

 Van Parys composed An Index of Memories for five voices and ensemble in 2009 and 2010, for a theatrical performance of the Spectra Ensemble.
 Directed by Caroline Petrick, it was premiered in a production of Muziektheater Transparant at deSingel in Antwerp on 12 March 2010.
 The music was performed by Vocaallab Nederland, Spectra Ensemble and Triatu, conducted by Marit Strindlund.
 Van Parys wrote Een Oresteia for three women's voices and ensemble on a commission by Eduard van Beinumstichting.
 Another theatrical work, it was first produced at the Concertgebouw, Bruges, on 18 February 2011, again by Muziektheater Transparant directed by Petrick.
 The music was performed by the Vocaallab Nederland (Bauwien Vandermeer, Els Mondelaers, Elsbeth Gerritsen) and the ensemble Asko/Schönberg conducted by Alejo Pérez.
-Her first opera, Private Views, on a libretto by Tom Creed, was premiered by Muziektheater Transparant on 13 May 2015.
+In 2012 she made a reduction from Debussy’s Pelléas et Mélisande for Ensemble Oxalys.
+The arrangement was called “A Miracle” in the press and has been used many times for other chamber performances of the opera a.o.
+The English Touring Opera and Theater an der Wien.
+Her first opera, Private View, on a libretto by Gaea Schoeters, was premiered by was premiered by Neue Vocalsolisten Stuttgart, and Asko/Schoenberg in a production of Muziektheater Transparant on 13 May 2015.